Twixii99/Movie-Review-Dataset/README.md

 ## Problem description

-This problem is about predicting the weather of the contenent of Austerilia.

 The [data](https://ai.stanford.edu/~amaas/data/sentiment/)
 IMDB movie review dataset, which is a dataset for binary sentiment classification.
 The IMDB dataset was first proposed by Maas.
 As a benchmark for sentiment analysis.
 The core dataset contains 50,000 reviews split evenly into 25k training and 25k testing sets.
 The overall distribution of labels is balanced in both the training and testing sets (25k positive and 25k negative).
 There are additional 50,000 unlabeled reviews that may be used for unsupervised learning.